9 Things to Do in Antwerp in Winter

 Extremely well connected by high speed train and within 1,000 km of most Western European capitals, travelling to Brussels by train is feasible, scenic and eco-friendly.
 London to Brussels takes less than two hours, with plenty of onward connections to Antwerp Centraal.
 The journey from Brussels to Antwerp train station typically takes less than 45 mins.
 Click here to buy your direct London to Antwerp ticket or a ticket from any local Belgian train station.

 Passing through the Belgian capital?
-Why not have a stop there and join Mark Bibby Jackson exploring the city in From Beer to Mussels: Things to Do in Brussels.
+Why not have a stop there and join Mark Bibby Jackson exploring the city in From Beer to Mussels: Things to Do in Brussels, or join in the festivities at the iconic Brussels Christmas Market.

 While at the Antwerp train station, take some time to wander around or have a coffee inside its stately Le Royal café.
 The train station dates from the 19th century and was ranked by Newsweek in 2009 as the fourth most beautiful train station in the world.